 Clarity of Lab grown diamonds

-The clarity of lab diamonds is equally as important as the quality.
-The clarity is not something that can be manipulated by the diamond broker, unlike colour and carat.
+The clarity is equally as important as the quality and cannot be manipulated by the diamond broker, unlike colour and carat.
 Clarity is based on natural conditions under which the diamond was originally formed, and can never be changed.

 A lab diamond with an IF clarity is very desirable and hard to come by.
 They are perfect gems and very appealing.
 They have no inclusions visible on the surface and therefore do not need to be set with a prong setting.